angular/clutz/DEVELOPER.md

 ## NPM dependencies

-Clutz uses some tools that are installed using NPM (`clang-format` and `typescript`, specifically).
+Clutz and Gents use some tools that are installed using npm (`clang-format` and `typescript`, specifically).
 Run `npm install` in your project folder to install them.

 ## Building